Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem D

 Summing up this discussion, we get the following diagram of homomorphisms of group schemes over $\Spec R_X$:

 where $i$ is an open embedding between two smooth group schemes over $\Spec R_X$ (as it follows from Theorem \ref{T:Pic-univ} and Corollary B).

-Consider now the open subset $U\subseteq \Spec R_X$ (introduced in Lemma \ref{L:codim1}) consisting of all the points $s$ such that the fiber $\X_s$ of the universal family $\pi:\X\to \Spec R_X$ over $s$ is smooth or it has a unique singular point which is a node.
-By Lemma \ref{L:codim1}, the complement of $U$ inside $\Spec R_X$ has codimension at least two.
+Consider now the open subset $U\subseteq \Spec R_X$ (introduced in Lemma \ref{L:morpi}\eqref{L:morpi3}) consisting of all the points $s$ such that the geometric fiber $\X_{\ov s}$ of the universal family $\pi:\X\to \Spec R_X$ over $s$ is smooth or has a unique singular point that is a node.
+By Lemma \ref{L:morpi}\eqref{L:morpi3}, the complement of $U$ inside $\Spec R_X$ has codimension at least two.

-\un{CLAIM 1:} The restriction of $A_{\L}^{*,\tau}$ to $U$
+\un{Claim 1:} The restriction of $A_{\L}^{*,\tau}$ to $U$

 is an isomorphism.
 In particular, $A_{\L}^{*,\tau}$ is an isomorphism in codimension one.

 Indeed, using the above diagram \eqref{E:Abel-dia}, it is enough to prove that the open embedding $i$ is an isomorphism over $U$ or, in other words, that: